KyroChi/pluribus-puppet/README.md

 **_`untagged_ports`_** is a comma separated list of untagged ports that the vLAN will use.
 There cannot be any whitespace separating the ports, ranges are allowed.
 The default value is `'none'`

+**_`switch`_** the switch where the vRouter will live, this can be the name of any switch on the fabric.
+By deafult this value is set to `local` and creates a vRouter on whatever node is specified in the manifest.

 #### Example Implementation

 CLI: